atomvm/AtomVM/doc/src/programmers-guide.md

 While the list of supported features is long and growing, the currently unsupported Erlang/OTP and BEAM features include (but are not limited to):

 * Bignums.
 Integer values are restricted to 64-bit values.
+* Atoms.
+Atoms cannot be larger than 255 bytes (255 ascii characters) are not supported.
 * Bit Syntax.
-While packing and unpacking of arbitrary (but less than 64-) bit values is support, packing and unpacking of integer values at the start or end of a binary, or bordering binary packing or extraction must align on 8-bit boundaries.
+While packing and unpacking of arbitrary (but less than 64-) bit values is supported, packing and unpacking of integer values at the start or end of a binary, or bordering binary packing or extraction must align on 8-bit boundaries.
 Arbitrary bit length binaries are not currently supported.
 * The `epmd` and the `disterl` protocols are not supported.
 * There is no support for code hot swapping.
 * There is no support for a Read-Eval-Print-Loop.
 (REPL)